 - Self-awareness: understanding one’s own strengths and limitations.

-- Self-management: ability to manage stress and be self-motivated.
+- Self-management: managing stress and being self-motivated.

 Outcomes of SEL Learning

 In 2011, Child Development Journal published the results of an extensive survey of over 200 SEL school programs.
 The study was the first of its kind and showed that students who practiced social-emotional learning in their classroom or school showed increased academic performance, increased rates of graduation and college attendance, decreased rates of drug use, and decreased disciplinary action.
 In short, students exposed to SEL curriculum in grade school were not only better versed in pro-social behavior but also showed academic progress.
 A follow-up study published in 2017 showed similar positive outcomes for kids in all grades.